aaiken1/fin-data-analysis-text/_sources/chapters/2_2_git.md

 You can also go to the **Explorer** tab on the left, click the new file icon, and create a new file with an .ipynb extension.
 This file will start its life in the folder that you created it in.

-when you create a notebook file, you might see **Select Kernel** over in the upper-right hand corner.
+When you create a notebook file, you might see **Select Kernel** over in the upper-right hand corner.
 The kernel is what actually runs your code.
 There are many different versions of Python out there.
 The version that we are using is on Github's server.
-The version that I'm seeing in Codespaces is Python 3.10.13.
+The version that I'm seeing in Codespaces is Python 3.12.1.
 Without a kernel selected, none of your Python code will work.

 Once you have your working Jupyter notebook (.ipynb) file created, you can proceed like you would with a local install of VS Code.
 Load your data, do you analysis.
 You work will be saved in the Codespace instance associated with that repository.

+I'll discuss the ins-and-outs of the Jupyter Notebook in the next section.

 As you go, you can add/commit/push your files to your repository to move them from the Codespace instance to your Github repository for that assignment.
 This will make them more "permanent".
 As you do more work, you add/commit/push again to update.